Community Services & Programs

 Programs and Services

 Please note that ongoing program are for registered clients.
 For more information please call 416-593-7655.

-We offer fifteen week individual counselling and group therapy that employs a feminist, woman-centered approach that focuses on strengths, capabilities, resources and acknowledges experiences of oppression based on race, class, gender, sexual orientation/identities, (disability, age and spiritual or religious affiliation.
+We offer individual counselling and group therapy that employs a feminist, woman-centered approach that focuses on strengths, capabilities, resources and acknowledges experiences of oppression based on race, class, gender, sexual orientation/identities, (disability, age and spiritual or religious affiliation.
 We seek to support women to implement changes in their social and physical environment, to develop a significant social support system, to form constructive relationships with others, and to gain more control over their own lives.
 Our staff also provides information, advocacy and appropriate referrals.

 Pre/Post Natal Link

 We offer interdisciplinary classes to prepare you for the birth of your new child and to help you provide the best possible beginning for your baby including practical tips for healthy birthing, labour and delivery, relaxation, exercise, nutrition, baby care, baby blues and breast feeding.

 Our multidisciplinary holistic approach to HIV/AIDS links education, prevention, treatment, support care and advocacy to policy and research as a continuum framed with the determinants of health.
 Our services are inclusive of the many factors that contribute to risk ranging from individual behaviours to community and systemic issues.
 We provide HIV prevention, awareness education, anonymous testing, clinical care and health promotion and skills development for HIV Positive women.

 Our multidisciplinary team members provide workshops, presentations and forums to community groups and agencies on issues affecting the health of women from our priority groups including nutrition, diabetes, stress reduction, mental health and HIV/AIDS.